-There is high demand for science graduates and graduates of our biology degree have found employment in a range of fields, including environmental consultancy, hospital laboratories, the food and drink industry, and teaching.
-Many biology undergraduates progress to a postgraduate biology degree or science degree.
+There is high demand for science graduates and graduates of our biology degree have found employment in a range of fields, including research, education, health or conservation.
+Many biology undergraduates progress to a postgraduate biology degree or science degree, or teaching.

 As a USW student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.